-Parents are invited to various assemblies, performances and workshops throughout the year.
-We also have a weekly 'Stay and Read' session for parents to come and share a book with their child every Friday.
+Parents are invited to various assemblies and performances during the year.
+We also have a weekly 'Stay and Read' session for parents to come and share a book with their child.
+The Nursery class teacher will inform parents when these sessions are due to start.